Intersectoral Fora for Social Transition

 Advocacy / Human rights

-In short, this project is justified as a need to promote gender equality, the active participation of women in democratic life and the preservation of historical memory as a tool for building a better future, based on the values of justice, equity and respect for human rights.
+In short, this project is justified as a necessity to promote gender equality, the active participation of women in democratic life, and the preservation of historical memory as a tool for building a better future based on the values of justice, equity, and respect for human rights.

-In the current context, where women’s rights continue to be violated and where women continue to face barriers in accessing positions of leadership and participation in political and social life, it is urgent to strengthen the network of women committed to democracy.
-Women’s active participation is a fundamental pillar to consolidate a robust and pluralistic democracy that reflects the diversity of society.
+In the current context, where women’s rights continue to be violated and where women continue to face barriers to accessing leadership positions and participating in political and social life, it is urgent to strengthen the network of women committed to democracy.
+The active participation of women is a fundamental pillar for consolidating a robust and pluralistic democracy that reflects the diversity of society.

-On the other hand, access to democratic memory and its proper interpretation allows not only to understand past processes, but also to project democratic values into the future, ensuring that new generations are better informed and more active in the defence of democracy.
-In this sense, the project aims to generate a space in which women of different ages, contexts and backgrounds can reflect on the importance of democratic memory, learn from the experiences of others and make informed decisions that contribute to strengthening democracy and equality.
+Furthermore, access to democratic memory and its proper interpretation allows us not only to understand past processes, but also to project democratic values into the future, ensuring that new generations are better informed and more active in defending democracy.
+In this sense, the project aims to create a space in which women of different ages, backgrounds and trajectories can reflect on the importance of democratic memory, learn from the experiences of others and make informed decisions that contribute to strengthening democracy and equality.

-Thus, on 26 March 2025 we held the Network’s launch event.
-This occasion was held in collaboration with the Association El Club de las 25 and the Equality Unit of the Complutense University of Madrid, in the Paraninfo of the Faculty of Philosophy of the same university.
+On 26 March 2025, we held the event to launch the Network.
+This occasion was celebrated in collaboration with the El Club de las 25 Association and the Equality Unit of the Complutense University of Madrid, in the auditorium of the Faculty of Philosophy of the same university.

-Thanks to the event, numerous women dedicated to different professional fields, but defenders and disseminators of women’s democratic memory, were able to meet and exchange ideas to start building the Women’s Network for Memory and Democracy.
+Thanks to the event, numerous women from different professional fields, but who are defenders and promoters of women’s democratic memory, were able to meet and exchange ideas to begin building the Women’s Network for Memory and Democracy.

-If you want to know more about this project or join the Network, click here.
+If you would like to learn more about this project or join the Network, please click here.

 Status: Ongoing